 What Is Squamous Cell Carcinoma?

-Squamous cell carcinoma (SCC) is a type of cancer that forms in flat cells covering the skin, lungs, and parts of the digestive tract.
-At GastroDoxs in Houston, Dr. Rishi Chadha treats both early and advanced SCC-especially those affecting the GI tract and lungs.
-Understanding this cancer helps you take the right steps toward care.
+Squamous cell carcinoma (SCC) is a form of a cancer that develops on the flat cells that cover the skin, lungs and some areas of the digestive tract.
+Dr. Rishi Chadha not only treats early and advanced SCC but also GI-tract and lung cancer at GastroDoxs in Houston.
+Gettier of this cancer to do the right steps towards care.

 Common Causes and Risk Factors